LisaHJung/O4B/README.md

 ```
 **IMPORTANT**

-- The instrumentation setup and configuration must be run before your application code.
-One tool commonly used for this task is the –require flag.
+- The instrumentation setup and configuration must run before your application code.
+  - One tool commonly used for this task is the –require flag.
 - In a properly instrumented application, the servce name is set as an environment variable.
-- In this project, the app start script in package.json sets the OTEL_SERVICE_NAME environment variable and uses the -require flag to to run the instrumentation setup and configuration before the application code.
+- To accomplish these tasks above, we added the following app "start" script to `package.json`
 ```
 {
   "name": "latest",